Matthew 4:17: Analysis

 This verse is often seen as the beginning of the main section of Matthew's gospel: Jesus' ministry.
 The author of Matthew uses the phrase "from that time" three times: here, Matthew 16:21, and Matthew 26:16.
 Each of the verses is often seen as a turning point in the narrative.

 Jesus here uses a line identical to that ascribed to John the Baptist in Matthew 3:2, but here Jesus's call to repentance is calling men to reassess all personal and social values in the approach of the divine kingdom of his ministry.
 This reassessment reappears in the beatitudes (.
 Therefore, 'the message of the kingdom has not changed, but the messenger has'; the difference is crucial.
-Thomas Long gives an representation that the message by John the Baptist is like a person pointing to the cloud on the horizon and saying that the rain is near, whereas the message by Jesus is saying that the kingdom begins to happen and through him.
+Thomas Long gives a representation that the message by John the Baptist is like a person pointing to the cloud on the horizon and saying that the rain is near, whereas the message by Jesus is saying that the kingdom begins to happen and through him.